 There are a number of free, public services have been deployed on PlanetLab, including CoDeeN, the Coral Content Distribution Network, and Open DHT.

-PlanetLab Europe operates under the direction of Timur Friedman of UPMC Sorbonne Universités, working in collaboration with the Institut National de Recherche en Informatique et en Automatique (INRIA).
+PlanetLab Europe operates under the direction of Timur Friedman of the LIP6 laboratory of UPMC Sorbonne Universités, working in collaboration with the Institut National de Recherche en Informatique et en Automatique (INRIA), the University of Pisa, and the Hebrew University of Jerusalem.

 PlanetLab Europe and OneLab